gbdubs/grady.dev/hugoprojects/content/project/sunrise.md

 and if seeing it being born doesn't allow you to sieze it, I can't imagine what could.

+For several years I had the idea of trying to build a webpage that would capture my love for this moment - I knew it would be V4 of my website, and would soften my dated [V3 de-stijl aesthetic](/oldindex/).
+I wanted it to feel like [Cory Wong's "Trail Songs" Albums](https://www.jambase.com/article/cory-wong-trail-songs-dusk-acoustic-album), both Daybreak and Dusk.

-For several years I had the idea of trying to build a webpage that would capture my love for this moment.
-I tinkered around with building gradients for it in Inkscape ( an SVG editor).
-I tried to build an algorithm for it based off of photonic refraction for [Abound](../abound).
-But to no use.
-I could never get the colors right - even when I was sampling from an image of a sunrise, the colors always felt either sterile or gaudy.
+I tinkered around with building gradients by hand in Inkscape ( an SVG editor).
+I tried to build an algorithm for simulating a sunrise based off of photonic refraction for [Abound](../abound).
+But I came up dry.
+I could never get the colors right by eye - even when I was sampling from an image of a sunrise, the colors always felt either sterile or gaudy.
 I realized that to emulate the real thing I needed data from the real thing.
+**I needed to get a timelapse of the sky on the morning of a perfect sunrise.**

 ## Data

-**I needed to get a timelapse of the sky on the morning of a perfect sunrise.**
 It took me four tries.
 Three times I found myself up before dawn, perched somewhere in the foothills in Colordao, looking westward into the black.
 But the sunrise is tricky - you have to get up far before [Astronomical Twilight](https://www.timeanddate.com/sun/usa/boulder) to get in